SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Method

-The network architecture of the Illumination Encoder Module is similar to the downsampling sub-module of the Shading Module.
-The only difference is that the transformer layers are removed to reduce the network parameters and three fully-connected layers are added to output the illumination descriptor.
-Each fully-connected layer is followed by a rectified linear activation function except the last fully-connected layer.
+The network architecture of the Illumination Encoder Module is similar to the downsampling sub-module of the Shading Bases Module.
+The only difference is that the transformer layers are replaced by three fully-connected layers for outputting the illumination descriptor, which further reduces the amount of network parameters.
+Note that the first two fully-connected layers are both followed by a rectified linear activation function.